THE ROYAL PRIESTHOOD

 The purpose of this booklet is to emphasize the fact that the purpose of the present age is to call out and perfect the members of the royal priesthood.
 This does not mean the Gospel is not to be preached to everyone.
 We have been commanded to preach the Gospel to every person.

 “He who believes and is baptized will be saved; but he who does not believe will be condemned.
 (Mark 16:16)

 Neither are we suggesting that God will refuse any individual who calls on the name of the Lord.

-For there is no difference between the Jew and the Greek: for the same Lord over all is rich unto all that call upon him.
+For there is no distinction between Jew and Greek, for the same Lord over all is rich to all who call upon Him.
 (Romans 10:12)

 What we are advocating is that the emphasis on worldwide evangelism and church growth must be balanced with the concept of Divine election and guidance, and also with the understanding of the whole program of God from the rebellion among the angels to the coming down to earth of the new Jerusalem.

 The good news of the Kingdom of God is to be preached to every person.
 At the end of the Church Age the angels will remove from the Kingdom those who are wicked.